 The Great Pyrenees tend to weigh an average of 100 pounds.
 They have a white, fluffy coat that helps them blend in with snow.

-In the absence of predators, Great Pyrenees make calm, gentle pets for families, and they’re great with children.
+Without predators, the Great Pyrenees make calm, gentle pets for families and are great with children.